Dylanex1/NBA-2025-Project-/Stages/Stage_5/Queries.md

 13. This query enables analysts to identify the top-performing coaches who have recently reached the NBA playoffs and evaluate their success based on historical playoff performance.
 14. This query enables analysts to identify if a certain arena is unbiased towards a certain team winning.

-## Note

-There will also be simple queries to retrieve individual tables.
-This will be done to ensure all data remains accessible